Jaani Dushman: Ek Anokhi Kahani: Plot

 Karan breaks out of the police lockup and shows up to stop Kapil from killing Vivek.
-Karan is fatally wounded by Kapil.
-Principal Joseph resurrects Karan with outer-world powers, granting him supernatural powers like Kapil.
-Karan finally kills Kapil.
+Karan is badly wounded by Kapil.
+Principal Joseph resurrects Karan with outer-world powers by merging 3 major religions of the world, granting him supernatural powers like Kapil.
+Karan finally overpowers and kills Kapil.
 Vivek and Karan survive with Vivek being the only survivor among his best friends.
-Kapil and Vasundhara reunite in heaven.
+Kapil and Vasundhara reunite in afterlife.